-- 1. Hispanic, White, Asian make up a significant percentage of the student population.
+- 1. SED population has shown increase.

-- 2. SED group continues grow in numbers.
+- 2. Hispanic, White, Asian make up a significant percentage of the student population.

-- 3. Student population is stable.
+- 3. GR population has decreased.

 Overall Performance

 Due to the COVID-19 pandemic, state law allows the 2022 Dashboard to only display the most current year of data (also known as Status).
 For this year only, performance levels will be reported using one of five Status levels (ranging from Very High, High, Medium, Low, and Very Low) for state measures.
 Please note that the Status levels associated with the Chronic Absenteeism and Suspension Rate Indicators are reversed (ranging from Very Low, Low, Medium, High, and Very High).
 Information regarding this year's Dashboard data is available within the Dashboard Communications Toolkit.